Project Nomads

-Project Nomads is a computer game by Radon Labs released in 2002 for Mac and Windows.
-It is set on the fictional planet Aeres, a fantastic world of gigantic floating islands, which are the remnants of the planet from before it exploded.
+Project Nomads is a 2002 computer game by Radon Labs released for Windows and macOS.
+It is set on the fictional planet Aeres, a world of floating islands which are the remnants of the planet from before it exploded.
 Few surviving inhabitants settle on drifting fragments of Aeres following its explosion.
-The player character is a nomad tasked with wandering across these islands, discovering mysterious artifacts and exploring the ruins of the long-dead race of Master Builders.
+The player character is a nomad tasked with wandering across these islands, discovering mysterious artifacts and exploring the ruins of the long-dead race of Master Builders, a group of highly skilled and influential characters within the game's world.
+These characters possess exceptional knowledge and expertise in constructing and manipulating the floating islands that make up the game's environment.
 The only place to fall to is the Sea of Flames, the utmost depth of this new world.

 Gameplay

 The majority of the game is spent on the player's floating island.
-At the beginning of the game, the island sports only a single control tower, which is used to navigate.
+At the beginning of the game the island sports only a single control tower, which is used to navigate.
 Throughout the course of the game, players can upgrade their island by building various structures ranging from defensive cannons to power plants that supply energy.

 Structures are created with the help of Artifacts, magical remnants of an ancient era.
 Artifacts can be found throughout the game.
 While often hidden to a varying degree, these may also be granted through interaction with NPCs.
 When activated, an artifact quickly deploys into a building.

 Artifacts may be either red or blue.
 Both are used to create buildings; red artifacts are lost on a building's destruction, but blue artifacts will reappear in place of the destroyed structure.
 Multiple artifacts of the same type can be combined to create an upgraded, more powerful version.
 For instance, two defensive turret artifacts, when combined, will unfurl into a level two defensive turret, which, unlike a level one turret, will engage with enemies automatically.
 Combining artifacts of level two will yield a level three defensive turret, sporting dual cannons with increased damage output.

 To build, the player selects an artifact and then selects the part of the island where the structure will be placed (certain structures, such as hangars, are limited to certain spots on the island).
 Also, a building cannot be created if the player's character is standing in the way.
-The island has energy; this energy is used for things like construction, or operating buildings on the island such as the gun towers, or repairs.
+The island has energy which is used for things like construction, or operating buildings on the island such as the gun towers, or repairs.
 The island also has health, which is represented by the state of a player's lighthouse.
 If the island's health is low, and the player cannot repair the lighthouse in time, the island will collapse and plummet.